-Indiana State University offers an online master of education (M.Ed.) in elementary education with concentrations in early childhood, literacy, and primary/intermediate.
+Indiana State University offers an online master's degree in elementary education (M.Ed.) with concentrations in early childhood, literacy, and primary/intermediate.
 This master's is offered entirely online to assist elementary and early childhood teachers who wish to improve professional competence and meet licensure requirements.

 Completion of this degree qualifies the student for one of the following: